therealnicoroshi/modlist/README.md

 As of Version 1_3_2 the MCM Recorder should Auto Run on new game start with recommended settings.

+## *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder and disable the auto run feature*

 You can still go through the menu and change things to suit your preference afterward but this will give you a solid base to start from.

 ### Some important things to leave disabled for stability reasons